What factors will create an effective performance framework for youth offending teams (YOTs)?

 Funded by: Innovate UK

-The project partially answers the question as it examines the fairness of assessment and planning frameworks for youth justice interventions, which is relevant to the creation of an effective performance framework for youth offending teams.
+The project aims to improve outcomes for children and young people within the youth justice service, which is related to the broader goal of creating an effective performance framework for youth offending teams.